Ganito Kami Noon... Paano Kayo Ngayon?

 Ganito Kami Noon...
 Paano Kayo Ngayon? (lit.
 'This Was How We Were Then...
-How Are You Doing Now?') is a 1976 Philippine period drama film set in the end of Spanish colonization and the start of American colonization in the Philippines.
-Directed by Eddie Romero and written by Romero and Roy C. Iglesias, it stars Christopher de Leon and Gloria Diaz in the lead roles.
-The film was selected as the Philippine entry for the Best Foreign Language Film at the 49th Academy Awards, but was not accepted as a nominee.
+How Are You Doing Now?') is a 1976 Philippine period drama film directed by Eddie Romero from a story and screenplay he co-wrote with Roy C. Iglesias.
+Set in the end of Spanish colonization and the beginning of American colonization in the Philippines, it stars Christopher de Leon and Gloria Diaz in the lead roles.
+The film was selected as the Philippine entry for the Best Foreign Language Film at the 49th Academy Awards but was not accepted as a nominee.

-In 2013, ABS-CBN Film Archives, in partnership with Central Digital Lab, digitally restored and remastered the film and was subsequently released in select theaters for a limited period of time.
+In 2013, ABS-CBN Film Archives, in partnership with Central Digital Lab, digitally restored and remastered the film and was subsequently released in select theaters for a limited period.
 The digitally restored version was also released on DVD and iTunes.

 Plot

-The movie starts with a burial taking place near a church.
-Nicolas "Kulas" Ocampo (Christopher de Leon), a young indio, lost his own mother.
-He also lost his house to fire by leaving the stove open.
-He was forced to leave the countryside in search of temporary refuge and then, he finds a priest named Padre Gil Corcuera (E.A.
-Rocha) who is hiding from a gang of bandits.
-They get to know each other, but Kulas ends up being whipped by a member of the Guardia Civil when Padre Corcuera told them that he was abducted by Kulas.
-Eventually, Padre Gil forgave him and he asked Kulas to take care of his illegitimate child Bindoy (Dranreb Belleza) in Manila.
-On their way to the city, Kulas and Bindoy meet a group of traveling actors' troupe led by Fortunato "Atong" Capili (Leopoldo Salcedo).
-Kulas falls in love with its group member Matilde "Diding" Diaz (Gloria Diaz).
+Nicolas "Kulas" Ocampo, a young indio, lost his own mother, then he also lost his house to fire by leaving the stove open.
+He was forced to leave the countryside in search of temporary refuge and then, he finds a priest named Padre Gil Corcuera, who is hiding from a gang of bandits.
+They get to know each other, but Kulas ends up being whipped by a member of the Guardia Civil when Padre Corcuera told them that Kulas abducted him.
+Eventually, Padre Gil forgave him and he asked Kulas to take care of his illegitimate child Bindoy in Manila.
+On their way to the city, Kulas and Bindoy meet a group of traveling actors' troupe led by Fortunato "Atong" Capili.
+Kulas falls in love with its group member Matilde "Diding" Diaz.
 The troupe went to a town where they witnessed Filipino revolutionaries celebrating.
-Atong was arrested by Filipino revolutionaries while the rest were freed.
+Filipino revolutionaries arrested Atong while the rest were freed.

-Kulas and Bindoy then met Lim (Tsing Tong Tsai), a Hokkien Chinese trader, initially Lim refused to let them in a casco bound for Manila however he quickly changed his mind and let them aboard.
+Kulas and Bindoy then met Lim, a Hokkien Chinese trader, Lim initially refused to let them in a casco bound for Manila however he quickly changed his mind and let them aboard.
 Kulas brought Bindoy to a church to bring him to his biological father; however, he was arrested by the Guardia Civil since he was accused of making false allegations.
-There in the prison he met Onofre "Kidlat" Baltao.
-He was bailed by a Spanish mestizo lawyer, Don Tibor (Eddie Garcia), who worked for Padre Corcuera.
+There in the prison, he met Onofre "Kidlat" Baltao.
+He was bailed by a Spanish mestizo lawyer, Don Tibor, who worked for Padre Corcuera.
 Kulas was given a massive fortune as a reward for bringing the boy to Manila.
-A party was commenced by Padre Corcuera and Padre Corcuera sexually assaulted a female before tripping to an unconscious Kulas, who then thanked him for bringing him out of temptation.
+A party was commenced by Padre Corcuera and he sexually assaulted a female before tripping to an unconscious Kulas, who then thanked him for bringing him out of temptation.